rizatemizel/machine_learning_deployment_elastic_beanstalk/README.md

 My work was the best-performing shared notebook among over 55 thousand trials in Kaggle's machine-learning competition for housing price prediction.
 You can find the original notebook at this link: https://www.kaggle.com/code/rzatemizel/feature-engineering-optuna-stacked-pipe

 Here, I used the same notebook with some little refinements for deployment.

 I wanted this project to be quickly adaptable for any tabular data set.
-I kept it modular and retrainable.
+I tried to keep it modular and retrainable.

-Finally, I deployed the project on AWS Elastic Beanstalk.
+Finally, I deployed the project on AWS Elastic Beanstalk as a FastAPI based web application.
 ## Brief Overview of File Structure
 .ebextensions: Configuration for elastic beanstalk deployment
 artifacts: contains training data and trained pipeline as pkl